 Since the end of World War II, Canada has had one of the highest rates of immigration in the world.

+This fact reflects the concept of "multiculturalism" that has been Canada's official policy since 1971.

-According to 2016 census data, 21.9% of Canada's population was born outside of the country.
-Only Australia has a higher proportion of foreign-born citizens.
-This statistic reflects Canada's openness based on the idea of "multiculturalism."
-Multiculturalism is a policy of the Canadian government.
-The unique feature of multiculturalism is that it is based on "an ideal of equality and mutual respect among a population's ethnic and cultural groups" (Burnet & Driedger, 2014).
+Multiculturalism is defined as "an ideal of equality and mutual respect among a population's ethnic and cultural groups" (Burnet & Driedger, 2014).
+Many communities and cities in Canada have embraced multiculturalism as a way to enrich local culture by introducing novel customs and ideas.
+One well-known example is the city of Toronto, recognized for its diverse population.
 In fact, Toronto is considered to be the world's most multicultural city due to a number of factors.

 Toronto, Canada's largest city, can be called the most diverse city in the world for at least three reasons.
-To begin with, after the mayor of London, England claimed in 2017 that his city was the most multicultural, BBC Radio was unable to confirm that.
-The BBC instead named Toronto The Most Diverse

-City in The World ("World's Most Diverse," n.d.) primarily because fifty percent of Toronto's three million inhabitants were born outside of Canada.
+To begin with, after the mayor of London, England claimed in 2017 that his city was the most multicultural, BBC Radio tried to confirm it.
+Instead, the BBC named Toronto the most diverse city in the world ("World's Most Diverse," n.d.) primarily because fifty percent of Toronto's three million inhabitants were born outside of Canada.
 Hence, people have come to Canada from all over the world.
-In fact, the population of Toronto is made up of people from over 230 nationalities.
+In fact, the population of Toronto is made up of over 230 nationalities.
 Finally, in just this one city, over 140 languages and dialects are used to communicate ("Toronto Population," n.d.).
 This data is reflected in Toronto's city motto which is "Diversity, our strength."
 While diversity is difficult to determine, the points cited above strongly support Toronto's claim as the world's most multicultural city.

-[Conclusion ----]
+[Conclusion ---]